Minmax-Regret $k$-Sink Location on a Dynamic Tree Network with Uniform Capacities: Abstract

 A {\em dynamic flow network $G$} with uniform {\em capacity} $c$ is a graph in which at most $c$ units of flow can enter an edge in one time unit.
 If flow enters a vertex faster than it can leave, {\em congestion} occurs.

 The evacuation problem is to evacuate all flow to sinks.
 The $k$-sink location problem is to place $k$-sinks so as to minimize this evacuation time.
 A flow is {\em confluent} if all flow passing through a particular vertex must follow the same exit edge.
-It is known that the confluent $1$-sink location problem is NP-Hard to approximate even with a $\Theta(\log n)$ factor on $G$ with $n$ nodes.
-This differentiates it from the $1$-center problem on static graphs, which it extends, which is polynomial time solvable.
+It is known that the confluent $1$-sink location problem on a graph with $n$ nodes is NP-Hard to approximate even within an $\Theta(\log n)$ factor.

 The $k$-sink location problem restricted to trees, which partitions the tree into $k$ subtrees each containing a sink, is polynomial solvable in $\tilde O(k^2 n)$ time.